shashikumarec088/tech-notes_HLD/system-design/3-storage-and-retrieval/page-oriented-storage.md

 In-Memory B-Trees (Performance-Driven Scenarios), Certain database systems, primarily In-Memory Databases (IMDBs), keep the entire B-tree index in memory.

+# How B-Trees are stored in disk

+Storage: B-tree indexes are stored on disk as hierarchical structures divided into disk pages (root, internal, and leaf nodes).
+Leaf nodes contain pointers to actual table rows, optimized for sequential storage to minimize disk seeks.

+Query Execution: During a query, only relevant parts of the index are loaded into memory starting from the root node, following a hierarchical traversal to reach the leaf nodes, ensuring efficient access (O(log n) complexity).

+Handling Large Indexes: When indexes don't fit into memory, databases use techniques like caching (buffer pool), partial loading of nodes, prefetching, and compression to minimize disk I/O and optimize memory usage.

+Optimizations: Strategies like clustered indexes, covering indexes, rebalancing, and partitioning help reduce query time and memory requirements while managing large or frequently updated indexes efficiently.

 Log indexing

 ![log-indexing](./resources/log-indexing.jpg)